mrdomino/urbit-sysops/README.md

 ## urbit-meld

 This is intended to be run as a cron job.
-It stops an urbit instance, runs `urbit-worker meld` on it, and restarts the instance after either success or failure.
+It stops an urbit instance, runs `urbit meld` on it, and restarts the instance after either success or failure.

 `urbit-meld` is designed for a systemd-based setup; `urbit-meld-docker` is designed for a docker-based setup.